BrightwellPayments/readyremit-api-docs/wiki/getting-started.md

 <p style="margin-top:24px;"><img src="https://raw.githubusercontent.com/hagenhaus/readyremit-images/master/readyremit-auth0.png" width=700 height=346 loading="lazy"></p>

-When you sign up to use ReadyRemit, Brightwell creates a configuration for your app in the Auth0 ReadyRemit account, and provides you with a *client_id* and a *client_secret* which, at start up, your app reads from an enviroment file, and trades (via an API call to Auth0) for an *access_token*.
-This *access_token* gives your app access to ReadyRemit REST API operations:
+When you sign up to use ReadyRemit, Brightwell creates a configuration for your app in the Auth0 ReadyRemit account, and provides you with a *client_id* and a *client_secret* which, at start up, your app reads from an enviroment file, and trades (via an API call to Auth0) for an *access_token* that, subsequently, gives your app access to ReadyRemit REST API operations:

 <p style="margin-top:24px;"><img src="https://raw.githubusercontent.com/hagenhaus/readyremit-images/master/readyremit-auth-bearer.png" width=700 height=100 loading="lazy"></p>

+This *access_token* is independent of any authentication workflow you app performs for end users.

 # Implementing use cases